piratefsh/piratefsh.github.io/_posts/2020-08-07-koch-tesselation-uncommon-fractal-implementations.markdown

   </p>
 </div>

-They are all SVGs, feel free to use if you like.
+Feel free to use if you like.
 I only ask that you credit by linking back to this post.

 <div class="media">
   <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/Inktober2019?src=hash&amp;ref_src=twsrc%5Etfw">#Inktober2019</a> day 13: this was supposed to be day 10 but it had a bug.<br><br>Two types of recursive tessellations of the Koch snowflake.
 Surprisingly hard to find implementations of online.<br><br>i love this tessellation.<br><br>code: <a href="https://t.co/aTsFqLXueX">https://t.co/aTsFqLXueX</a> <a href="https://t.co/RGp9cw87mO">pic.twitter.com/RGp9cw87mO</a></p>&mdash; piratefsh (@piratefsh) <a href="https://twitter.com/piratefsh/status/1183483300117143552?ref_src=twsrc%5Etfw">October 13, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>